 1920s Day Dress Sleeves

-The other defining characteristic of day dresses were the shape of the sleeves.
+The other defining characteristic of day dresses was the shape of the sleeves.
 Except for evening wear, most day dresses were long-sleeved.
 Fitted sleeves had little extra room in the shoulder or arm and fit straight down to either a full length with a wrist cuff.

 Short sleeves were reserved for summer and only for women with pretty arms.
 Short sleeves could mean just above the elbow or an almost sleeveless cap sleeve.
 Sleeveless day dresses were taboo unless a matching silk or sheer jacket was worn over it.

 Another common and unique long sleeve was the bell shape.
 They gradually went from fitted at the shoulder down to triangle or bell shape at elbow or forearm.
-Bell sleeves were quite open and comfortable compared to the fitted sleeves, although the longer lengths had a tendency to hang off the arm and into food while out to tea with friends.
+Bell sleeves were quite open and comfortable compared to the fitted sleeves, although the longer lengths had a tendency to hang off the arm and into food while out for tea with friends.

 The third most common long day sleeve was called the bishop.
 It had small gathers at the shoulders for more ease and then ballooned down the arm and gathered again at the wrist with a thin cuff.
 It was a perfect balance between a sleeve that allowed freedom of movement and modest covering.
 It remained very common for at least the next two decades and can still be seen in clothing today.

-These were not the only collar and sleeve styles of 1920s clothing but they were the most common on day dresses throughout the 1920s.
+These were not the only collar and sleeve styles of 1920s clothing, but they were the most common on day dresses throughout the 1920s.

 1920s Day Dress Skirts